-If you want to swing like the long hitters on the Tour, then start your next practice session with a few practice swings.
-In your follow-through measure if you’re finishing with your knees straight and your belly button facing the sky.
-If you can do these movements you will be turning your hips more like the golfers you see on TV.
+If you want to get it out there like the long hitters on the Tour, then start your next practice session with this drill as you swing.
+In your follow through, take note if you’re finishing with your knees straight and your belly button facing the sky.
+If you can make these movements you will be turning your hips more like the golfers you see on TV.

 Interested in more instructional content from GOLFTEC?

 Fill out the form on this page and you’ll be subscribed to future emails with great videos, tips, drills, and more.